Home

 “Robert Kincaid” is Waller’s fictional National Geographic photographer who wows Iowa farm wife Francesca Johnson.
 After a delicious 4-day romp, Kincaid moves on, and Francesca pines for him for the rest of her life.
 The book was a smash best seller, and led to the 1995 movie starring Clint Eastwood as Kincaid and Meryl Streep as Francesca.

-Return from Multicultural Education Resources to Culture Storeis
+Return from Multicultural Education Resources to Culture Stories

 Return to Your Language Guide home